amslafuente/fixuSystem/README.md

 ===== fixuSystem =====

-A Django-based app to manage a small-to medium size phisiotherapy clinic
+A Django-based app to manage a small-to medium size physiotherapy clinic

 This software is still under development and is not functional yet.
 Further, data structures and DB models are likely to change at this stage.